American Privacy Rights Act: Provisions

+The legislation would apply to most businesses that collect or process personal data, with a limited exemption for small businesses with less than $40 million in revenue, as long as they handle minimal, non-sensitive data.
+Companies that process a lot of data, especially sensitive data, and have revenue over $250 million are classified as "large data holders" and subject to additional transparency, reporting, and operational requirements.

 June 2024 revisions

 In June 2024, prior to a committee markup session, the bill was subject to several controversial revisions.
-Under pressure from Republican lawmakers, a section on civil rights protections was removed.
-Sections on AI and algorithms were also cut, as was an enforcement mechanism through the Federal Trade Commission.
+Following objections from Republican lawmakers, a section on civil rights protections was removed.
+Sections on AI and algorithms were also cut.
 The changes also weakened data minimization principles, regarding data kept on a user's device as exempt.
-The extent to which the bill preempts state privacy laws changed as well, preempting only those laws with a scope similar to the APRA but allowing states to have stricter or more specific requirements.
-Other sections were added or expanded, such as new "Privacy By Design" requirements, additional obligations for data brokers, and a provision to allow users to request humans make "consequential decisions" rather than algorithms.
+The extent to which the bill would preempt state privacy laws changed as well, preempting only those laws with a scope similar to the APRA but allowing states to have stricter or more specific requirements.
+Other sections were added or expanded, such as new "Privacy By Design" requirements, additional obligations for data brokers, and a provision which would allow users to request humans make "consequential decisions" rather than algorithms.

 Reception

 Original draft

 According to The Washington Post in April 2024, the law is a "major breakthrough" in an "issue that has befuddled lawmakers despite near-universal agreement -- in Silicon Valley and in Washington -- on the need for federal standards to determine how much information companies can collect from consumers online".

 McMorris Rodgers' Democratic counterpart on the House committee, Frank Pallone of New Jersey, called the draft "very strong" but said he wanted to see greater protections applied to children.
 Representative Jan Schakowsky, Ranking Member on the committee's Innovation, Data, and Commerce subcommittee, expressed optimism about the proposal and cited "an urgency that's felt to get this done".

 The digital rights advocacy organization Electronic Frontier Foundation was positive about the basic components of the bill, but presented many ways in which the bill should be strengthened or modified to increase consumer protections, including allowing states to pass more strict laws and limiting the extent to which companies can share data with the government.

 Stewart Baker, in the Volokh Conspiracy, criticized the bill's requirement that companies assess the extent to which their algorithms harm certain groups more than others and document any measures they take to mitigate such harms.
 Baker argued that efforts to curb discrimination would themselves lead to discrimination against other groups.
 Advertising industry advocates and other critics expressed concern at the way restrictions on data security and targeted advertising could affect dominant business models, creating a situation that larger companies may be better able to adapt to than small businesses.